Virtual Mentoring FAQs:

 MentorcliQ is virtual by design and offers all of these features – reach out to your client partner or contact us to learn more.

-Surprisingly -Yes!
+Absolutely!
 Virtual mentoring is as effective as in-person mentoring, and in most cases, virtual mentoring is the primary type of mentoring offered by organizations because their employees are spread out in different offices and/or around the globe.
-But, don’t just take my word for it:
+But don’t just take my word for it:

 What’s different about virtual mentoring?

-Every aspect of the mentoring relationship, from goal setting to meeting those goals is the same for virtual mentoring as it is for traditional in-person/face to face mentoring.
-The only difference is HOW you actually meet.
-And remember, the important thing is that people are actually connecting, so MentorcliQ recommends that mentors/mentees agree on their preferred method to meet and remain flexible rather than try to enforce a one-size-fits-all approach.
+Every aspect of the mentoring relationship, from goal setting to meeting those goals, is the same for virtual mentoring as for traditional in-person/face-to-face mentoring.
+The only difference is HOW you meet.
+Remember, the important thing is that people are actually connecting, so MentorcliQ recommends that mentors/mentees agree on their preferred method to meet and remain flexible rather than try to enforce a one-size-fits-all approach.

 MentorcliQ Expert Recommendations: